LorenzoGianassi/Twitter_Sentiment_Analysis_Lambda_Architecture/README.md

 - [*Sentiment140*](https://www.kaggle.com/datasets/kazanova/sentiment140) : This is the sentiment140 dataset.
 It contains 1,600,000 tweets extracted using the twitter API.
 - [*FullCorpus*](https://github.com/guyz/twitter-sentiment-dataset)
 # Usage <a name="4"/>
+To replicate the code is necessary to get your own ```Twitter Developer Credentials```  and replace them in the placeholder text file in the repo.
+Next you need to start the server by running respectively Apache Hadoop, Storm and HBase. <br/>
+Then run the  ```ClassifierLambdaArchitecture``` to train and store the model that will be required by the Lambda Architecture.
+So you have to set the datasets paths and the the file to store the classifier model. <br/>
+Finally execute the class in the following order:
+- ```Topology``` setting as args the keywords for the query
+- ```BatchDriver```
+- ```GUILauncher```
 # Authors
 - **Lorenzo Gianassi**
 # Acknowledgments